natanlailari/sevenrooms_code_challenge-1/README.md

     - topspin
     - unreturnable

+  - The type of shot is determined by the "probability of shot type" for that player and a pseudo-randomly generated number.
   - On return of a serve, after probability determines that the player returned the ball sucessfully, there is an additional 10% chance that they failed to return it.
   - If a shot is unreturnable, the probability of returning that shot is automatically 0.0%